openeuler-mirror/openstack/tools/docker/README.md

 ## Dockerfile for basic environment for running tools

-This Dockerfile is for quickly building a environment for running the tools.
+This Dockerfile is for quickly building an environment for running the tools.

 0. Check the `openEuler.repo`, replace the content with suitable URLs.